-A home loan is likely to be the biggest purchase you will ever make, so it's important to understand what paperwork is required to get approved for your loan.
+A home loan is likely to be the biggest purchase you will ever make, so it's important to understand what paperwork is required to get refinance your home loan.

 If you're already a homeowner, it's likely you’ve gone through this process before - but it always pays to double check that you've completed all the necessary steps before signing on the dotted line.

 Here are some of the documents you’ll likely need to provide when refinancing:

 When you first apply for a home loan, you'll need to provide your lender with the details of your income.
 Likewise, when you're refinancing your mortgage, you need to prove that you can make regular repayments.

 Your most recent Group Certificate